flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

 ### Aux Channel Method

-1. Insert Stemperator on an Audio track
+1. Insert STEMperator on an Audio track
 2. Create 4 Aux channels
 3. On each Aux:
    - Set input to Bus 1-4 (or available buses)
-4. On Stemperator channel strip:
+4. On STEMperator channel strip:
    - Create Sends to Bus 1-4
    - Route each send to the correct output pair
-5. Turn down Stemperator track fader (or mute)
+5. Turn down STEMperator track fader (or mute)

 ### Using Multi-Output Instruments Pattern

-Stemperator can be set up similar to multi-output software instruments:
+STEMperator can be set up similar to multi-output software instruments:

 1. Hold Option and click the track's output slot
 2. Choose multi-channel routing